JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-02-19-icd10cm_generalised_mapper_en.md

 ## Description

-This pretrained model maps ICD-10-CM codes to their generalised 3-digit ICD-10-CM codes and their main concepts.
+This pretrained model maps ICD-10-CM codes to their generalised 3-digit ICD-10-CM codes and the main concepts.

 ## Predicted Entities